csmith/centauri/README.md

 - `TAILSCALE_HOSTNAME` - the hostname to use on the Tailscale network.
   Default: `centauri`.
 - `TAILSCALE_KEY` - the key to use to authenticate to Tailscale.
+- `TAILSCALE_MODE` - either `http` to serve all proxy traffic over http, or `https` to serve proxy traffic over https with a redirect from http to https.
+Default: `http`.

 For the lego certificate provider, the following options are used: